woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_orders.md

 # Orders #

-The orders API lets you view, create, update and delete individual orders or in bulk.
+The orders API allows you to create, view, update, and delete individual, or a batch, of orders.

 ## Order properties ##